shoui520/shoui520.github.io/docs/faq.md

 No, I don't recommend it.
 You can get by just by reading it in your head.
 ### Should I read out loud the sentence in my sentence cards?
 Nah you don't need to.
 Absolutely fine if you just read it in your head.
-**Thoughts on passive immersion?**
+### Thoughts on passive immersion?
 It depends.
 If you can’t understand like 90% of your immersion yet then it won't get you gains.
 If you understand over 90% then you can make gains when you listen in on it every now and then, but much less efficient than active immersion overall.
-Edit: After talking with @mattvsjapan#4638, we settled that passive immersion is useful for getting used to spending time with your target language.
+Edit: After talking with Matt vs. Japan, we settled that passive immersion is useful for getting used to spending time with your target language.
 ### Thoughts on Duolingo, Busuu, LingoDeer, Memrise, Drops and other similar apps
 Don’t even bother LMAO.
 Follow my guide for some real Japanese gains [Link](/guide)
 ### These two words have the same meaning!!